hightower8083/chimeraCL/README.md

 - <cite>[Reikna]</cite> library
 - <cite>[pyFFTW]</cite> (Reikna's FFT crashes on Apple CPUs, cause Apple are geniuses, so it's replaced on these devices)
 - path to the code should be known to python (e.g. exported to PYTHONPATH)

-*NB*: This is a very early, non-functional version and presently it's used only for debuggin and timing of the PSATD PIC cycle piecies: deposition, projection, sorting, tranforms etc.

 \[[1]\] Igor A. Andriyash, Remi Lehe and Agustin Lifschitz, *Laser-plasma interactions with a Fourier-Bessel particle-in-cell method*, Physics of Plasmas **23**, 033110
 (2016)